May 1, 2017

 RP: Helping organizations get out of their own way.
 We need to help healthcare understand the associated risks based on the decisions they are making.
 It’s tough for security leaders to push that agenda forward with folks that are not security- or IT -minded but hold the decision-making power.
 It’s finding a way to communicate with all parties within an organization in order to improve the program.

-DP: Blocking and tackling is a lot more important than sexy new gizmos.
+DP: Blocking and tackling are a lot more important than sexy new gizmos.
 Documentation, know what’s on your network, finding out what’s normal, and preparing for when a security breach occurs, these are the things that need to be done first.
 It’s no longer an “if”; it’s a “when”.

 Describe the ideal security posture for healthcare as you see it.

 DP: The one thing that every hospital needs is someone with credibility that can help them understand where their security risks are.
-Prevention, and the proactive and reactive parts of security need to be thought through.
+Prevention and the proactive and reactive parts of security need to be thought through.

 DD: A vision that starts at the top and drives engagement throughout the organization, and builds a defense-in-depth strategy across the enterprise.
-This first starts with an evaluation of the current security posture of the health system and over time builds a comprehensive plan that takes into consideration people, process, and technology to move the security posture from where it is today and increases it over time through the tactical execution of that vision.
-To me, the organizations that are doing this are the ones that are positioning themselves better than their peers, and lower their overall risk.
+This first starts with an evaluation of the current security posture of the health system and over time builds a comprehensive plan that takes into consideration people, processes, and technology to move the security posture from where it is today and increases it over time through the tactical execution of that vision.
+To me, the organizations that are doing this are the ones that are positioning themselves better than their peers and lower their overall risk.